-Studio Manager has the responsibility of managing the studio facilities for recording productions, from photo shoots to films.
+Studio Managers have the responsibility of managing the studio facilities for recording productions, from photo shoots to films.
 A Studio Manager should have an in-depth understanding of the technology in the studio – this enables the Studio Manager to be able to advise clients and sell the facility.
 Either the company ‘dry hires’ and the client supplies its own crew, or the manager helps arrange an external team.
 Studios are costly facilities, therefore its vital the manager seeks new business leads to keep the studio ruining.

 The manager may be required to do a whole range of tasks – set the rate card (the daily or hourly cost to hire the studio), secure new clients, ensure each production runs smoothly, recruit staff and oversees health and safety.